lescx/v2.les.cx/content/articles/app-sources-grapheneos.md

 +++
 draft = false

-title = 'A Summary of App Repositories for GrapheneOS' subtitle = "Don't bully the app store with only 12 apps… :(" tldr = 'Ideally, only use GrapheneOSs *Apps* app and [Accrescent](https://accrescent.app).
-If you use the sandboxed Google Play Services then make use of the Google Play Store!
-Download [Obtainium](https://github.com/ImranR98/Obtainium) from GitHub for APKs not found on Accrescent or in the Google Play Store.'
+title = 'A Summary of App Repositories for GrapheneOS'

 # SEO ~150 chars max
 description = 'A comparison of different sources to retrieve apps from for GrapheneOS.'